 The purpose of the Student Physical Therapist Assistant Club (SPTA) is to provide education and awareness of the Physical Therapist Assistant occupation.
 This is accomplished through special training programs, seminars, field trips, as well as social activities, and networking with professionals on both the local and national levels while supporting current and future PTA students.
 Membership in the SPTA is open to any currently enrolled PTA student, or alumni of the Kaskaskia College Associate Degree Physical Therapist Assistant Program.

-Students enrolled in the Associate Degree Radiologic Program of Kaskaskia College are eligible for the Student Radiologic Club which provides special training programs and seminars as well as social activities to promote leadership in the Radiology field.
+Students enrolled in the Associate Degree Radiologic Program of Kaskaskia College are eligible for the Student Radiologic Club.
+The purpose of the Radiography Club is to develop leadership, promote scholarship among students, aid in the development of the student’s professionalism, provide access to special training programs, and provide social activities for radiography students.